 How much does it pay?
 The median salary for a personal financial advisor is $90,640

 Who would be good at it?
 You need to be good with numbers.
-In an ideal world, you would have a complimentary bachelors degree, like finance, economics, or accounting.
-That said, remember that no one bachelor degree is required to get your license in this field.
+In an ideal world, you would have a complementary bachelor’s degree, like finance, economics, or accounting.
+That said, remember that no one bachelor’s degree is required to get your license in this field.
 That’s why it’s ideal for someone looking for a new career at 40.

-Being personable is also an invaluable skillset in this industry.
-You aren’t just working behind the scenes crunching number as a financial advisor.
+Being personable is also an invaluable skill set in this industry.
+You aren’t just working behind the scenes crunching numbers as a financial advisor.
 A large part of your job is working directly with clients, and explaining economic concepts to them.
 If you enjoy these types of interactions and are a math whiz, give this career some thought.

 Real Estate Agent